This chapter has been fully updated for the 2018/19 edition

 An application/effect style TAAR may be wider still.
 The Joint Committee on Statutory Instruments said this wording is too wide and vague.
 But HMRC do not take any notice of that.
 It continues to be a common form (perhaps it will become the most common form) for new TAARs.

 This section makes general comments.
-So far as TAARs are standard form(s), cases on one TAAR can shed light on others, though one must always allow for context.
-The most litigated is the TiS purpose test, though in recent years there have been many cases on the loan relationships TAAR.
+Cases on one TAAR can shed light on others, though one must always allow for context and differences of wording between TAARs.
+The most litigated is the TiS purpose test, though in recent years there have been more cases on the loan relationships TAAR.
 Instances where cases on one TAAR have been cited in cases on another TAAR include:

 (1) ToA cases cited in TiS cases (& vice versa)